Developing Workforce with Mathematical Modeling Skills: STEM Bachelor's Degrees Awarded

-At each time point in Figure \ref{bachelorsstem} there is a distribution of Bachelor's degrees.
-Figure \ref{1percdist}, in the bottom panel, depicts such distribution corresponding to 2016.
-Most STEM graduates (nearly 73\%) fall within the areas with greatest growth, as seen in Figure \ref{bachelorsstem} during 2011--2016. \emph{But where are the ``quants"?} The latter are often referred to as ``the rocket scientists" of the financial world, they are people prone to mathematical abstraction with substantial understanding of complex mathematical models, who easily blend probabilistic and mathematical skills with computing.
-Nearly 6\% of undergraduate degrees in all STEM areas are in mathematics and/or statistics, which would naturally supply a pipeline of quants.
+Nearly 6\% of undergraduate degrees in all STEM areas are in mathematics and/or statistics \cite{nces}, which would naturally supply a pipeline of \emph{``quants"}.
+The latter are often referred to as ``the rocket scientists" of the financial world, they are people prone to mathematical abstraction with substantial understanding of complex mathematical models, who easily integrate probabilistic and mathematical skills with computing.

 Across all disciplines in the U.S., quants are one-percenters.
-This is documented in the upper panel of Figure \ref{1percdist}, where the percentage of individuals earning undergraduate degrees in mathematics and/or statistics is displayed versus time, with the same scale as in Figure \ref{bachelorsstem}.
-For the better part of 35 years, between 1981 and 2016, a steady state (or horizontal asymptote) is observed, ranging from 0.9\% to 1.6\% with a 5-year average by 2016 equal to 1.1\%.
-According to the U.S. Department of Labor \cite{onet}, members of this one percent join the workforce with some of the following job titles: \emph{Psychometric Consultant}; \emph{Demographer}; \emph{Trend Investigator}; \emph{Agent-Based Modeler}; \emph{Cryptographic Vulnerability Analyst}; \emph{Emerging Solutions Executive}; and \emph{Simulation Modeling Engineer}.
+This is documented in the lower panel of Figure \ref{bachelorsstem}, where the percentage of individuals earning undergraduate degrees in mathematics and/or statistics is displayed versus time.
+For the better part of 35 years, between 1981 and 2016, a steady state (or horizontal asymptote) is observed, ranging from 0.9\% to 1.6\% with a 5-year average by 2016 equal to 1.1\% \cite{nces}.
+According to the U.S. Department of Labor \cite{onet}, members of this one percent join the workforce with some of the following job titles: \begin{itemize} \item {Psychometric Consultant} \item {Demographer} \item {Trend Investigator} \item {Agent-Based Modeler} \item {Cryptographic Vulnerability Analyst} \item {Emerging Solutions Executive} \item {Simulation Modeling Engineer} \end{itemize}

 Increasing the number of students majoring in either mathematics or statistics remains a supreme challenge.
-Even though such gains would alter the 1\% across all disciplines nationwide and the 6\% within STEM, they are expected to be modest or nominal at best, thus implying not sufficient room for growth.
-On the other hand, efforts to increase the number of mathematics minors have favorable odds, with target pools of 99\% across all disciplines and 94\% within STEM areas.
-In the next section, we review some facts about a sample of STEM occupations as reported by the U.S. Department of Labor \cite{bls,onet}.
+Even though such gains would alter the 1\% across all disciplines nationwide and the 6\% within STEM, they are expected to be modest or nominal at best, thus implying insufficient room for growth.
+On the other hand, efforts to increase the number of mathematics minors have favorable odds.
+Since nearly 99\% of individuals nationwide do not complete a mathematics major \cite{nces}, then many of them can be recruited to complete a minor with essential applied mathematics skills.
+In the next section, we review some facts about samples of STEM occupations as reported by the U.S. Department of Labor \cite{onet,fastgrowth}.